zph/digitalocean/README.md

 # DigitalOcean API in Ruby

 If you found this by Googling, you might be in the wrong place.
-Go to [digital_ocean](https://github.com/rmoriz/digital_ocean) instead or install their Gem from RubyGems.
+Try out [digital_ocean](https://github.com/rmoriz/digital_ocean) instead or install their Gem from RubyGems.
 Their code is more established and more thoroughly tested.

-###You've been warned!
-I can't be held responsible if your computer or Droplets explode in a shower of magma.
+###Danger Danger!
+I can't be held responsible if your computer or Droplets explode in a shower of magma when using this code.

 ## Getting started

 This is an _ALPHA_ library for wrapping the DigitalOcean VPS API in `Ruby` for my own use.
-This is not thoroughly tested or ready for production.
+This is not thoroughly tested or ready for production, though I'm happily using it for my own VPS provisioning.
 This is a project for fun and might/will be dropped when I no longer need the functionality.

 But if you find something useful in here, cool!